Introduction

 Customer stickiness

-Customer stickiness is a powerful measure that goes beyond just retention and loyalty.
+Customer stickiness is a robust measure that goes beyond just retention and loyalty.
 It assesses the probability of a customer selecting your product or service over the competitors.

 Customer story